Lebanon:Operations of the Islamic Resistance on Saturday, Au...

 In support of our defiant Palestinian people in the Gaza Strip, and as part of backing its daring and honorable resistance:

+- The Islamic Resistance fighters targeted the espionage devices at Ramyah Site with an offensive drone, leading to its destruction.

-- The Islamic Resistance fighters targeted at 11:45 a.m. the Al-Asi Site with artillery shells, scoring direct hits.
+- The Islamic Resistance fighters targeted at 1:45 p.m. the Jal Al-Allam Site with artillery shells, scoring direct hits.

-- The Islamic Resistance fighter targeted at 5:00 p.m. the Al-Summaqa Site in the occupied Lebanese Kfarchouba Hills with rocket artillery, scoring direct hits.
+- The Islamic Resistance fighters targeted at 5:30 p.m. the Al-Ramtha Site in the occupied Lebanese Kfarchouba Hills with rocket artillery, scoring direct hits.

-- The Islamic Resistance fighter targeted at 5:00 p.m. the Ruwaisat Al-Alam Site in the occupied Lebanese Kfarchouba Hills with rocket artillery, scoring direct hits.
+- The Islamic Resistance fighters targeted at 5:35 p.m. the Zebdine Site in the occupied Lebanese Shebaa Farms with rocket artillery, scoring direct hits.

+- The Islamic Resistance fighters targeted at 6:20 p.m. a technical system at the Karantina Hill with guided rockets, scoring direct hits.

+- And in retaliation for the “Israeli” aggression and assassination in Saida, the Islamic Resistance fighters initiated an aerial operation using a squadron of offensive drones on the “Michve Alon” Site, a key military base southwest of Safad used for assembling and mobilizing forces as well as housing emergency warehouses for the Northern Corps.
+The operation targeted the positions of officers and soldiers, resulting in direct hits and confirmed casualties.

-- And in retaliation for the "Israeli" aggression on resilient southern villages and safe civilian homes, the Islamic Resistance fighter targeted at 6:45 p.m. a building used by “Israeli” troops in the “Metula” settlement with the appropriate weapons, scoring a direct hit.
+- And in retaliation for the “Israeli” aggression on resilient southern villages and safe civilian homes, the Islamic Resistance fighters initiated an aerial operation with a squadron of offensive drones on a gathering of “Israeli” troops in the vicinity of the Birket Risha Site, scoring direct hits.

 {And victory comes only from Allah – the Almighty, All-Wise.}